tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-pagedserviceresourcedescriptionlist.md

 __Type__: array of [ServiceResourceDescription](sfclient-model-serviceresourcedescription.md) <br/>
 __Required__: No<br/>
 <br/>
-List of service resource description.
+One page of the list.